HermannMichael/VDS-Configuration-Editor/README.md

 WPF type projects linking the default (RTM) and Quickstart (Autodesk Technical Sales EMEA issued Sample) configuration of VDS;
 	VDS has to be installed though.
 - VDS-2018.1-ConfigLinks: Project to visually edit XAML Dialogs or Tabs and edit all powershell scripts.
 Configuration files are linked that allows to directly edit your active configuration.
-Use separate folders for different configuration file sets, e.g. 2018.1-Quickstart uses custom names for scripts and additional configruation files.
+Use separate projects for different configuration file sets, e.g. 2018.1-ConfigLinks-Quickstart uses custom names for scripts and additional configruation files.
 This project references 2018.2 SDK and VDS 2018.1 libraries.
 - VDS-2019-ConfigLinks: the same as before, just referencing 2019 SDK and 2019 VDS libraries.